Problems We Found With Chesapeake Drinking WaterRSS

 Chromium 6 In Chesapeake Drinking Water

 Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
-Chesapeake tap water from the two water treatment plants recently topped out at 90 parts per trillion for chromium 6; values ranged as high as 60 ppt for South Norfolk, and 380 ppt for those in the Western Branch area.
+Chesapeake tap water quality from the two water treatment plants recently topped out at 90 parts per trillion for chromium 6; values ranged as high as 60 ppt for South Norfolk, and 380 ppt for those in the Western Branch area.
 These levels are 4.5, 3, and 19 times higher, respectively, than the concentration determined to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Chesapeake Drinking Water